-Just over two years ago, on August 24th, 2014, Sir Richard Attenborough passed away.
+Just over two years ago, on August 24, 2014, Sir Richard Attenborough passed away.
 A few days shy of his 91st birthday, he left behind an incredible cinematic legacy.
-I first became aware of Attenborough at the age of 6 watching him in Jurassic Park.
-At that time I was far too young know or care about Attenborough’s impressive decades-long career.
+I first became aware of Attenborough at the age of six watching him in Jurassic Park.
+At that time I was far too young to know or care about decades-long career.
 It was only as I matured and expanded my movie viewing beyond what my adolescent self, that I became aware of his immense talent.

-Born August 29th, 1923 in Cambridge, England, Attenborough was passionate about the performing arts from an early age.
-Educated at London’s Royal Academy Of Dramatic Art, Attenborough began acting professionally in 1942.
+Born August 29, 1923, in Cambridge, England, Richard Attenborough was passionate about the performing arts from an early age.
+Educated at London’s Royal Academy of Dramatic Art, Attenborough began acting professionally in 1942.
 Over the next several decades, he played a variety of roles on both stage and film, becoming one of England’s most acclaimed character actors.

-However, Attenborough explored a whole new angle of his talent when he turned to directing films in the late 1960s.
+However, Attenborough explored a whole new angle of his talent when he turned to direct films in the late 1960s.
 As versatile behind the camera as he was in front of it, Attenborough the director dabbled in many different genres—ranging from musicals (A Chorus Line) to horror (Magic) to drama, but his passion was in politics—past and present.
-Attenborough perhaps best embodied this passion in his academy-award winning biopic of Mohandas Gandhi.
+Attenborough perhaps best embodied this passion in his Academy Award-winning biopic of Mohandas Gandhi.
 His apartheid-themed Cry Freedom was filmed during the midst of Apartheid.
 What history professors do in lecture halls, Attenborough did with celluloid.